roc-lang/roc/www/content/tutorial.md

 ## [Tasks](#tasks) {#tasks}

-Tasks are not currently part of the Roc builtins—currently, each platform exposes their own `Task` implementation, but the plan is to standardize them into a builtin `Task` like module like the builtin modules we already have for `List`, `Str`, and so on—but they're an important part of building Roc applications, so let's continue using the [basic-cli](https://github.com/roc-lang/basic-cli) platform we've been using up to this point as an example!
+Tasks are not currently part of the Roc builtins—for now, each platform exposes their own `Task` implementation, but the plan is to standardize them into a builtin `Task` like module like the builtin modules we already have for `List`, `Str`, and so on—but they're an important part of building Roc applications, so let's continue using the [basic-cli](https://github.com/roc-lang/basic-cli) platform we've been using up to this point as an example!

 In the `basic-cli` platform, here are four operations we can do:

 - Write a string to the terminal
 - Read a string from user input
 - Write a string to a file
 - Read a string from a file

 We'll use these four operations to learn about tasks.